Yogini temples: Greater Bengal

 There is evidence from inscriptions and archaeology that several yogini temples were built in greater Bengal.
 Dehejia notes that "texts on the Kaula Chakrapuja [worship in the tantric circle] indirectly reveal their Bengali origin in specifying varieties of fish known only in Bengal waters" and that "most of the texts containing lists of Yoginis were written in Bengal".

 Varanasi

-12th century texts including the Varanasimahatmya of the Bhairavapradurbhava suggest that there was a circular hypaethral yogini temple in Varanasi (also called Benares and Kashi) in the 11th century.
+Texts from the 12th century CE, including the Varanasimahatmya of the Bhairavapradurbhava, suggest that there was a circular hypaethral yogini temple in Varanasi (also called Benares and Kashi) in the 11th century.
 Several yogini-related sites have been identified in the city.
 Just above the Chaumsathi Ghat cremation ground is Chaumsathi Devi temple; it is not mentioned in the scriptures, but is where modern-day devotees gather, especially at the Holi spring festival, as prescribed in the Kashikhanda.

 Delhi

 Legend has it that a yogini temple was built in the south Delhi district of Mehrauli; tradition places this as the Yogmaya Temple there, without reliable evidence.
 The region outside the imperial city of Indraprastha, described in the Mahabharata, was called Yoginipura, the yogini city.
 Indraprastha has been identified with Delhi.